openjdk/jdk/src/demo/share/jfc/Font2DTest/README.txt

 The program will run without these properties set, but some of its features will be limited.
-To enable all features, please add these permissions with policytool.
+To enable all features, please add these permissions.

 -----------------------------------------------------------------------
 Introduction